 In partnership with two of her life-long friends, Amy created and directed a fundraiser-triathlon for YMCA Camp St. Croix.
 Over 9 years, the event raised nearly $100,000 to ensure that kids from all financial backgrounds have the means to attend summer camp and to enjoy the outdoors.
 Closer to home, Amy has introduced her neighbors to the tradition of “Flamingo Friday” a weekly, seasonal, outdoor potluck mingler.
 Each week, a different neighbor posts a couple of traveling pink flamingos in their yard to signal that they will host an after-work gathering on their front lawn that Friday evening.
 Neighbors bring their own chairs and refreshments, and get to know each other in a friendly and informal manner.
 Many neighbors have remarked that this simple “come-when-you-can” event has transformed the feel neighborhood.
 (Try it in your own neck of the woods!)

+Amy is endorsed by the Saint Paul DFL Party, Stonewall DFL and MYDFL.
 Amy believes in the core DFL values.
 The pursuit of fairness, justice and opportunity-for-all guide her decision-making at the Council and in her daily life.